 Probably, because violetshift does NOT trip off the tongue.

-Note a blueshift is can be considered a negative redshift and often is in astronomy.
+Note, a blueshift can be considered a negative redshift and often is in astronomy.

-The wavelength shift formula is derived from the frequency shift formula using the phase velocity formula fλ=c.
+The wavelength shift formula follows from frequency shift formula and the phase velocity formula fλ=c.
 It is

 If |v| << c , then we have the frequency 1st order Doppler effect formula